-Bacon Mashed Potatoes with Garlic Butter - because everything's better with bacon, right?
-These mashed potatoes are an indulgent comfort food side dish, with plenty of crunchy bacon and flavorful garlic butter.
+Bacon garlic mashed potatoes are an indulgent comfort food side dish, filled with crunchy bacon and garlic butter.
+Made from scratch using simple ingredients and ready in 30 minutes!

 Mashed potatoes are a fantastic comfort food because they're hearty, filling, and reminiscent of family dinners and holidays.